VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

    _(useful for testing)_

-   Simplistic model, that detects outliers as all the points that lie farther than a certain amount from time series mean (straight line).
+   Simplistic model, that detects outliers as all the points that lie farther than a certain amount from time-series mean (straight line).
 Keeps only two model parameters internally:
    `mean` and `std` (standard deviation).

 2. **Prophet**

    _(simplest in configuration, recommended for getting starting)_

    Uses Facebook Prophet for forecasting.
-Anomaly score is computed of how close the actual time series values follow the forecasted values (yhat), and whether it’s within forecasted bounds (_yhat_lower_, _yhat_upper_).
-Anomaly score reaches 1.0 if the actual data values equal to _yhat_lower_ or _yhat_upper_.
-Anomaly score is above 1.0 if the actual data values are outside the _yhat_lower_/_yhat_upper_ bounds.
+The _anomaly score_ is computed of how close the actual time series values follow the forecasted values (_yhat_), and whether it’s within forecasted bounds (_yhat_lower_, _yhat_upper_).
+The _anomaly score_ reaches 1.0 if the actual data values are equal to
+   _yhat_lower_ or _yhat_upper_.
+The _anomaly score_ is above 1.0 if the actual data values are
+   outside
+   the _yhat_lower_/_yhat_upper_ bounds.

    See Prophet documentation: https://facebook.github.io/prophet/